tgdbepe4/corona_ch_bag_formulare/README.md

 Some noted that they would suggest and help establish an electronic solution.
 But that also takes time and needs training in how to use it.

 This gave me the idea of ​​expanding the PDF files with form fields.
-This new files can then now be filled in on the PC und sending via e-mail.
+These new files can then now be filled in on the PC und sending via e-mail.

 ## Download from similar project (use this now for download!)